Valentinkvn/Udacity-Simple-Lane-Detector-Project/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+The goal of this project is to generate simple lines from the code where we have lanes on the road.
+The method used here is a simple image processing which has the following steps:
+    - convert the image from color to gray image
+    - apply Canny Method to determine the edges
+    - trim the image regarding a region of interest which is a trapeze
+    - apply Hough Transform to determine the lines
-* Make a pipeline that finds lane lines on the road
+    - use a weight method to draw the lines on the images
-* Reflect on your work in a written report

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./examples/grayImage.jpg "Grayscale"
+[image2]: ./examples/cannyImage.jpg "Grayscale"
+[image3]: ./examples/trimmedImage.jpg "Grayscale"
+[image4]: ./examples/houghImage.jpg "Grayscale"
+[image5]: ./examples/resultImage.jpg "Grayscale"
 ---

 ### Reflection

-### 1. Describe your pipeline.
+#### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+- the first one was to convert the image to grayscale, using openCV cvtColor.
+- the second one was to apply Canny Transform to the grayscale image, using Canny function from openCV library with the values for the threshold [50, 150]
+- the third step was to determine a region of interest, which is a trapeze with the big base at the bottom of the image and the little base around the middle of the image
+- the fourth step was the most important because here I called the Hough Transform and then, after that, the method draw_lines was used.
+That method was used in the following case: having a set of points which are the points of the lines edges, apply a polyfit method (a linear regression - least squares method) to determine the line which "intersects" all of those points.
+- the fifth and the last step was to put the lines determined previously on the initial image.

-### 2. Identify potential shortcomings with your current pipeline
+#### 2. Potential shortcomings with the pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when we have a curvature in the lanes because there is a posibility that our region of interest will trim a lot from the meaningful part of the image, where we have the information about the lanes lines.

-Another shortcoming could be ...
+Another shortcoming is that the algorithm is sensitive to the modification of the luminosity.

-### 3. Suggest possible improvements to your pipeline
+#### 3. Possible improvements to the pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+A possible improvement would be to dynamically detect the lanes with a method as sliding window.
+That method will give us the opportunity to detect the lanes even if we have a curvature in the road.